 (…exsiting texts…)

 A WUR non-AP STA that installs the WTK (see 12.7.6 (4-way handshake)) shall use the WTK to process all subsequently received protected individually addressed WUR wake-up frames.
-A WUR non-AP STA that installs the WIGTK (see 12.7.6 (4-way handshake) or 12.7.7 (Group key handshake)) shall use the WIGTK to process all subsequently received protected broadcast or group addressed WUR wake-up frames.
+A WUR non-AP STA shall identify the appropriate WIGTK and associated state based on the Key ID subfield of the received protected broadcast or group addressed FL WUR wake-up frames.
+If no such WIGTK exists, silently drop the frame and terminate BIP processing for this reception.
+A WUR non-AP STA shall use the lastest installed WIGTK to process all subsequently received protected group addressed VL WUR wake-up frame.

+(#3262, #3187)

 (…exsiting texts…)